xebialabs-community/xlr-artifactory-trigger-plugin/README.md

 # Preface #

-This document describes the functionality provided by the XLR Artifactory Trigger plugin.
+This document describes the functionality provided by the XL Release Artifactory Trigger plugin.

-See the **XL Release Reference Manual** for background information on XL Release concepts.
+See the **[XL Release Documentation](https://docs.xebialabs.com/xl-release/)**] for background information on XL Release concepts.

 # Overview #

-This XLR Artifactory trigger plugin helps create a trigger which will automatically generate new releases when a new version of a specified artifact is published in Artifactory.
-It use maven-metadata.xml to find out that information from the repository.
+The XL Release Artifactory trigger plugin provides a trigger which automatically generates new releases when a new version of a specified artifact is published to [Artifactory](http://www.jfrog.com/artifactory/).
+It uses information in `maven-metadata.xml` to determine when new artifacts are published.

 # Requirements #